MS-SJF-Projects/agent-lab/agent-lab/docs/environment-setup-devcontainer.md

 ![Picture of VSCode command palette with command reopen in container](./images/container_command.png 'Reopen in container command')

 Wait for the Dev Container to be created.
-Once the container is running the bottom left of your VSCode window will show that the dev container is running:
+Once the container is started, the bottom left of your VSCode window will show that the Dev Container is running:

 ![VSCode window shows running dev container](./images/devcontainer.png 'Dev container is running')